-This sweet and creamy green smoothie is easy to make with almond butter, cacao, and spinach for a creamy, chocolatey, protein-packed way to start the day.
-Ready in just five minutes!
+This sweet and creamy cacao smoothie is easy to make with almond butter, cacao, spinach, and milk for a creamy, chocolatey to start the day.
+Ready in just five minutes, it’s creamy without banana using a “secret” veggie ingredient!

 cacao smoothie in a clear glass with straw on a white background